scottykaye/scottykaye/README.md

 ### Hi there 😃😵‍💫

-I am Scott Kaye, I currently work at [Wayfair](wayfair.com) as a Frontend engineer on their Storefront platform team.
+I'm Scott 👋, I currently work at [Wayfair](wayfair.com) as a Frontend engineer on their Storefront platform team.

 Currently interested in:
 - Learning Go